jn89b/UTM/utm/docs/to_do.md

 - [] Allow path planning service the ability to land the system with user command

 # To do 06/01/2022
-- [] Create a seperate Python Script to get waypoint and feed into cpp PX4 drone
+- [x] Create a seperate Python Script to get waypoint and feed into cpp PX4 drone
-- [] Feed waypoints into PX4 drone -> will listen to this
+- [x] Feed waypoints into PX4 drone -> will listen to this
 - [] Once at final goalpoint wait for permission to land from service
 - [] Land and disarm
 - [] Once disarmed wait a couple of seconds
 - [] Request a waypoint from path planning service

 - UAV Python Script will:
-    - query to database
+    -[x] query to database
-    - based on scenario send user command input
+    -[] based on scenario send user command input
-    - feed waypoint commands to uav
+    -[] feed waypoint commands to uav
-    - if waypoints create bubbles for visual sight
-    - send information to database
+    -[x] if waypoints create bubbles for visual sight -[] send information to database

 ## Port connectiosn to Airsim API